oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

 | 4 | ??? | <5 minutes |
 | 3 | Reset the SQL Firewall Labs Environment | <5 minutes |

-## Task 1: Prepare the TSDP Environment for the Labs
+## Task 1: Enable SQL Firewall to protect Glassfish HR Application

+In this lab you will modify the Glassfish connection (instead of connecting directly to the 19c pluggable database pdb1, Glassfish will connect to an Oracle Database 23c so we can monitor, and block, SQL commands)

 1. Open a Terminal session on your **DBSec-Lab** VM as OS user *oracle*